Does asking “Are you a cop?” really matter? How did prostitution kill the $2 bill? And much more myths and facts about prostitution.

 5 | MYTH: Prostitution is legal in Nevada

-The only time in my life I’ve been solicited by a prostitute was in Las Vegas.
+The only time in my life I’ve been solicited by a prostitute was in Las Vegas, the second most guilty of the seven deadly sins.
 It was about 4:00 A.M., I was walking down the Strip, alone, back to my hotel room, and a lovely young lady very deftly sidled up next to me.
 (And she was black, Ralph David Abernathy, which I didn’t even think about.)

 She started talking to me, dodging questions about herself and, eventually, telling me she was looking to keep someone company.
-I told her I wasn’t looking for that and we went our separate ways.
-I still regret not asking how much her company would’ve run me — not that I would’ve done it anyway, but it was a completely blown opportunity to get empirical data.
+I told her I wasn’t looking for that, and we went our separate ways.
+Thinking about it now, I still regret not asking how much her company would’ve run me — not that I would’ve done it anyway, but it was a completely blown opportunity to get empirical data.